erdogant/findpeaks/docs/source/Use-cases.rst

    +----------+

 The detection of peaks and pre-processing steps becomes clear when we create a 3D mesh plot.
-Below can be seen that the denoising has done a very good job in reducing the speckle noise and keeping the peak of interest.
+The image clearly shows that the denoising was very effective in reducing the speckle noise and keeping the peak of interest.

 .. code:: python